 PD (Peritoneal Dialysis) University for Surgeons provides a two-step approach to training General Surgeons to place catheters for peritoneal dialysis using laparoscopic techniques.
 The first step is a series of comprehensive lectures covering all aspects of creating and maintaining PD access.
-The second step is Hands on Training Course that includes stations designed to provide the surgeon with a comprehensive overview of placing PD catheters.
-The first step is required to advance to the Hands on Training portion.
+The second step is Hands-on Training Course that includes stations designed to provide the surgeon with a comprehensive overview of placing PD catheters.
+The first step is required to advance to the Hand-on Training portion.

-For the Didactic portion, we currently have two offerings, the Virtual Course and the Webinar.
-The Virtual Course is provided on-demand and the Webinar offers an interactive Q&A session immediately following each pre-recorded lecture.
+For the Didactic portion, we will offer a Virtual Webinar.
+The Virtual Course is provided on-demand and is a pre-requisite for the Hands-on Training Course.
 The lecture topics are organized in a logical fashion, one subject building upon the previous, and therefore we suggest that they be viewed in the prescribed sequence.

-Participation in the Hands on Training will be by invitation only and will follow completion of the didactic portion, or first step, of the course.
-Participants will have the opportunity in small groups to learn how to assess patients for the correct PD catheter, insertion and exit site locations; perform advanced laparoscopic techniques to help prevent complications; practice techniques for implanting 2-piece extended catheters for upper abdominal and presternal exit sites; execute proper techniques for primary externalization of catheters and embedding catheters for delayed exteriorization; and learn to make appropriate catheter tubing attachments and properly immobilize the catheter at the time of surgery.
+Upon completion of the Virtual Webinar, invitations to register for the Hands-on Training will be issued.
+At the Hands-on Training portion of the course, participants will have the opportunity in small groups to learn how to assess patients for the correct PD catheter, insertion and exit site locations; perform advanced laparoscopic techniques to help prevent complications; practice techniques for implanting 2-piece extended catheters for upper abdominal and presternal exit sites; execute proper techniques for primary externalization of catheters and embedding catheters for delayed exteriorization; and learn to make appropriate catheter tubing attachments and properly immobilize the catheter at the time of surgery.

 Upon completion of each step, the learner may request CME credits.